-The Group recognizes loss allowances for expected credit losses (ECL) on financial assets measured at amortized cost (including cash and cash equivalents, amortized costs, notes and trade receivables, other receivable, other financial assets and guarantee deposit paid).
+The Group recognizes loss allowances for expected credit losses (ECL) on financial assets measured at amortized cost (including cash and cash equivalents, financial assets at amortized costs, accounts receivable, other receivables, other financial assets and refundable deposits).

-Loss allowances for bank balances, financial assets at amortized csot, other receivable, other financial assets and guarantee deposit paid are measured by 12-month ECL for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.
+Loss allowances for bank balances, financial assets at amortized cost, other receivables, other financial assets and refundable deposits are measured by 12-month ECL for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.

-Loss allowance for trade receivables is always measured at an amount equal to lifetime ECL.
+Loss allowance for accounts receivable is always measured at an amount equal to lifetime ECL.